decentology/fast-floward-1/week2/day2/readMe.md

 # Quests

 We have two quests today, `W2Q3` and `W2Q4`.
 You will **ONLY** be modifying Kibble.cdc.
-Please make sure to watch the video bove on what W2Q3 and W2Q4 will look like.
+Please make sure to watch the video above on what W2Q3 and W2Q4 will look like.

 - `W2Q3` – Hey, Where'd the Functions Go?